NikoLicht/portfolio/src/pages/blog/solid_routines.md

 I think we all crave small rituals.
 For many people coffee brewing is more than just consumption.
 It is something more.
 Something where value is derived from not only the end-product but also the process.
 And I really think this extends to many other objects.

 ## Materials
 As an exercise, I made this little table for examining the materials i surround myself with.
 The idea is not to say that wood is best (but it is).
-But rather to just think about qualities I (generally) value in materials in relation to .
+But rather to just think about qualities I (generally) value in materials (in the context of rituals).

 | **Material** | **Durable** | **Repairable** | **Recyclable** | **Eco-friendly** |
 |:------------:|:-----------:|:--------------:|:--------------:|:----------------:|